 Negligence Led to Injury or Death

-A mistake that is caught early and does not lead to any significant or lasting health problems in the patient is generally not prosecuted under medical malpractice law.
-Unless the patient or their family can prove that enough damage was inflicted as to actually warrant significant compensation, the case is generally not considered worth pursuing.
+A mistake that is caught early and does not lead to any significant or lasting health problems is generally not prosecuted under medical malpractice law.
+Unless the patient or their family can prove that enough damage was inflicted to actually warrant significant compensation, the case is generally not considered worth pursuing.

 The Health Care Provider Deviated from the “Standards of Care“

-"Standards of care" is a legal term, and one that is open to some amount of interpretation.
-It is defined as what a reasonably prudent medical provider would or would not have done under the same or similar circumstances.
+“Standards of care” is a legal term and one that is open to some amount of interpretation.
+You can define it as what a reasonably prudent medical provider would or would not have done under the same or similar circumstances.
 Since medical professionals often have differing opinions, exact standards of care for many different circumstances can be difficult to pin down.

 Thorough Documentation of Procedures

-Medical malpractice cases are often time-consuming, stressful, and expensive.
-What's more, the person filing the claim has a relatively low chance of winning his or her case.
-This means that many attorneys are unwilling to take on a malpractice suit unless extensive documentation of negligence can be provided.
+Medical malpractice cases are often time-consuming, stressful and expensive.
+What’s more, the person filing the claim has a relatively low chance of winning his or her case.
+This means that many attorneys are unwilling to take on a malpractice suit.
+That is unless extensive documentation of negligence can be provided.